startreedata/learn/pinot-advanced/06-indexes/README.md

 Once that's run, you can navigate the Pinot UI - [http://localhost:9000](http://localhost:9000)

-## Exercise 0 - Create Schema, control table, load data
+## Exercise 0 - Create table, load data

 We will use the same schema to create different tables to compare performance